A client recently asked me a question about their content strategy. I want to share my answer, which I think will be useful to you.

-- If they're different but are closely related, consolidate them into the post you decided to keep.
+- If they’re different but closely related, consolidate them into a longer post, preferably the post you decided to keep.
 Once done, delete and redirect them to the newly consolidated post.

 - If they’re different and completely unrelated, rewrite them with the goal of removing the competing keyword.
 If they provide no value, delete and redirect.
 (Chances are, you’ve already done this in step two above.)